-1.1 “Seller” shall mean AAC Wristbands Australia Pty Ltd and its successors and assigns
+1.1: “Seller” shall mean AAC Wristbands Australia Pty Ltd and its successors and assigns;

-1.2 “Buyer” shall mean the Buyer or any person acting on behalf of and with the authority of the Client.
+1.2: “Buyer” shall mean the buyer or any person acting on behalf of and with the authority of the client;

-1.3 “Guarantor” means that person (or persons), or entity who agrees herein to be liable for the debts of the Buyer on a principal debtor basis.
+1.3: “Guarantor” means that person (or persons) or entity who agrees herein to be liable for the debts of the buyer on a principal debtor basis;

-1.4 “Goods” shall mean Goods supplied by the Seller to the Buyer and includes any advice or recommendations (and where the context so permits shall include any supply of goods as defined above).
+1.4: “Goods” shall mean goods supplied by the seller to the buyer and includes any advice or recommendations (and where the context so permits shall include any supply of goods as defined above);

-1.6 “Price” shall mean the cost of the Goods as agreed between the Seller and the Buyer subject to clause4 of this contract.
+1.6: “Price” shall mean the cost of the goods as agreed between the seller and the buyer subject to Clause 4 of this contract.

-2.1 Any instructions received by the Seller from the Buyer for the supply of Goods and/or the clients acceptance of Goods supplied by the Seller shall constitute acceptance of the terms and conditions contained herein.
+2.1: Any instructions received by the seller from the buyer for the supply of goods and/or the client’s acceptance of goods supplied by the seller shall constitute acceptance of the terms and conditions contained herein;

-2.3 Upon acceptance of these terms and conditions by the Buyer the terms and conditions are irrevocable and can only be rescinded in accordance with these terms and conditions or with the written consent of the manager of the Seller.
+2.3: Upon acceptance of these terms and conditions by the buyer, the terms and conditions are irrevocable and can only be rescinded in accordance with these terms and conditions or with the written consent of the manager of the seller.

 4. Price and Payment

-4.1 At the Seller’s sole discretion the Price shall be either
+4.1: At the seller’s sole discretion, the price shall be either:

-(b) The Seller’s quoted price (subject to clause 4.2) shall be valid for fourteen (14) days.
+(b) The seller’s quoted price (subject to Clause 4.2) shall be valid for fourteen (14) days;

-4.2 Any variation from the plan of scheduled works or specifications will be charged for on the basis of the Seller’s quotation and will be shown as variations on the invoice.
-Payment for all variations must be made in full at their time of completion.
+4.2: Any variation from the plan of scheduled works or specifications will be charged for on the basis of the seller’s quotation and will be shown as variations on the invoice.
+Payment for all variations must be made in full at their time of completion;

 5. Delivery of Goods/Services

-5.5 The failure of the Seller to deliver shall not entitle either party to treat this contract as repudiated.
+5.5: The failure of the seller to deliver shall not entitle either party to treat this contract as repudiated;

-5.6 The Seller shall not be liable for any loss or damage whatever due to failure by the Seller to deliver the Goods (or any of them) promptly or at all.
+5.6: The seller shall not be liable for any loss or damage whatsoever due to failure by the seller to deliver the goods (or any

 7. Client’s Disclaimer

-(b) the Goods are returned at the Seller’s cost within seven (7) days of the delivery date;
+(b) The goods are returned at the seller’s cost within seven (7) days of the delivery date;

-(d) the Goods are returned in the condition in which they were delivered.
+(d) The goods are returned in the condition in which they were delivered;

-8.3 The Seller may (in its discretion) accept the Goods for credit but this may incur a handling fee of 15% of the value of the returned Goods plus any freight.
+8.3: The seller may (in its discretion) accept the goods for credit but this may incur a handling fee of 15% of the value of the returned goods plus any freight.

 10. Intellectual Property